pink-junkjard/hyperfiddle/README.md

 There aren't a lot of reasons for you to change the server runtime.
 It's like Apache for HTML - you just point it at Datomic and run the process.
 Maybe configure it with some security functions written in clojure and put on your classpath.

-## Datomic I/O runtime impl & application engine
+## Datomic application engine - UI pieces

 Like calling `ReactDOM.render(<MyRootView/>, domNode)`, you'll need to provide an entrypoint which cedes control to the I/O runtime.
 The simplest possible implementation is to create a single state atom, construct a Hypercrud Client with the state atom and the userland `request` function, and mount Reagent to the dom with the userland `view` function.
 Hypercrud Client watches the state atom for changes and will fetch data as needed.